FilmerApp/.github/profile/README.md

 ## 5: Cultural differences
 >###  _You **recognize** and **take into account** cultural differences between project stakeholders and ethical aspects in software development._
 The largest difference in culture I had to contend with this semester was our group's collaboration on Eeventify with the students from Oulu, Finland.
 Not only were they from a different country, they were also from a different University with constrasting ways of working and a differing yearly schedule.
 I do think there were some challenges starting out, especially since were designing a backend for two seperate frontend teams, but a lot of those kinks got worked out very well, and in the end I think our collaboration transpired very smoothly.
+I researched what exactly culture is, and what cultural dimensions are, and how that knowledge can be applied to a cooperation such as this one, in the following research: [Cultural Research](https://github.com/FilmerApp/.github/blob/main/Research/Cultural%20Differences.md)

 As for ethical aspects, I have carried out research on the ethics surrounding the collaboration and communication with other groups, especially within an educational setting: